-Mike Andreana counsels both public and private entities in all types of government finance transactions, including opportunity zone investments, tax increment financings, public-private development projects and tax credit transactions.
+Mike Andreana serves as co-chair of Pullman & Comley's Public and Private Finance Department and is a member of the firm's Executive Committee.
+He counsels both public and private entities in all types of government finance transactions, including tax-exempt bonds, opportunity zone investments, tax increment financings, public-private development projects and tax credit transactions.

 Mike serves as bond counsel to the Connecticut Health and Educational Facilities Authority, the Connecticut Airport Authority and several Connecticut cities and towns.
-As bond counsel, he provides tax advice and guidance to the firm's clients that issue tax-exempt debt.
 He also represents underwriters and 501(c)(3) borrowers in connection with the issuance of general obligation and revenue bonds.

 Mike also represents developers, governmental agencies and other participants in various tax credit transactions, including Historic Tax Credits, New Market Tax Credits and Low Income Housing Tax Credits.
 Mike's services include helping his clients navigate the numerous Tax Code intricacies that typically arise in a tax credit transaction.